Yeeldx/yeeldbox-devdocs/docs/getting-started/guides/how-to-understand-yveCRV.md

 ### List of tokens

 - **CRV** - Curve DAO Token
-- **veCRV** - voting escrow CRV tokens \(the longer it’s locked up for, the greater the rewards\), you can read more about CRV vote locking [here](https://docs.yearn.finance/getting-started/guides/how-boost-works).
+- **veCRV** - voting escrow CRV tokens \(the longer it’s locked up for, the greater the rewards\), you can read more about CRV vote locking [here](https://docs.Yeeldx.finance/getting-started/guides/how-boost-works).
-- **yveCRV** - the “y” prefix is used for all of Yearn’s vaults
+- **yveCRV** - the “y” prefix is used for all of Yeeldx’s vaults

 ## How do I participate?

-Deposit CRV into the yveCRV vault: [https://yearn.finance/vaults](https://yearn.finance/vaults)
+Deposit CRV into the yveCRV vault: [https://Yeeldx.finance/vaults](https://Yeeldx.finance/vaults)

 As with all vaults, if you are depositing for the first time two transactions are required.
 First you need to approve the transaction.
-This allows CRV to be deposited into Yearn vaults.
+This allows CRV to be deposited into Yeeldx vaults.
 And then you decide how much CRV you would like to deposit.
-Please refer to the [general guide](https://docs.yearn.finance/getting-started/using-yearn) for more information.
+Please refer to the [general guide](https://docs.Yeeldx.finance/getting-started/using-Yeeldx) for more information.

 Alternatively, you can buy yveCRV directly on [Sushiswap](https://app.sushi.com/swap?inputCurrency=ETH&outputCurrency=0xc5bDdf9843308380375a611c18B50Fb9341f502A).
 The contract address is [0xc5bddf9843308380375a611c18b50fb9341f502a](https://etherscan.io/address/0xc5bddf9843308380375a611c18b50fb9341f502a).